DamonOehlman/devcaps/README.md

 The following are true with regards to the cookie:

-- A capability is defined using a three-letter code (i.e., `DDW` for device width) followed by a value.
+- A capability is defined using a [three-letter __alpha-only__ code](/devcaps/devcaps/wiki/Capability-Codes) (i.e., `DDW` for device width) followed by a value.

 - Values are represented by integer values where possible:
 	- Available (1)
 	- Not Supported (0)

 - Multiple capabilities can be defined in the cookie.
 Capabilities are delimited with a pipe (`|`) character.

+- The cookie can be encoded in base64 to save space.
+If this is the case the cookie should be prefixed with a `64:` which let's cookie deserializers know that it is encoded.

 <a id="detection-routine"></a>
 ## Detection Routine